Phone2Stay/RmtSolutionsWebsite/replit.md

 ## Recent Changes

+- July 1, 2025: Updated domain and hero title
+  - Changed hero title to "Professional services, based in Barry and surrounding areas"
+  - Updated domain information to rmtsolutions.uk
+  - Website ready for deployment at new domain
+  - Simplified and cleaned up main title

 - July 1, 2025: Added new customer review and updated backup
   - Added 5-star review from Sabraya for lawn turfing/seeding services
   - Website now features 7 authentic customer testimonials